warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_maintain.md

-This section of the tutorial provides some basic troubleshooting tips to help you identify, diagnose, and resolve some problems you might encounter when developing and deploying your first {{site.data.keyword.Bluemix_notm}} applications.
+This section of the tutorial provides some basic troubleshooting tips to help you identify, diagnose, and resolve some problems that you might encounter when you develop and deploy your first {{site.data.keyword.Bluemix_notm}} applications.

 A good source of advice on best practice for creating {{site.data.keyword.Bluemix_notm}} or